-We outline our work on material issues through the Global Reporting Initiative (GRI) principles.
-We undertake this process annually, monitoring issues to determine if they are becoming more, or less, important and ensure that we capture any emerging issues, and that our actions are in line with our stakeholders’ expectations.
+We outline our work on material issues through the GRI Sustainability Reporting Standards.
+We undertake this process annually, monitoring issues to determine if they are becoming more or less important and ensure that we capture any emerging issues, and that our actions are in line with our stakeholders’ expectations.

 Because our divisions face unique challenges and operate in different environments, each division conducts its own annual materiality assessment by gathering feedback from its stakeholders and prioritises its most material sustainability issues.
 The divisional material sustainability assessments then inform the Group process.